scatmad/scatmad/README.md

-- 👋 Hi, I’m @scatmad
+- 👋 Hi, I’m yours
 - 👀 I’m interested in you
 - 🌱 I’m currently learning make you mine
 - 💞️ I’m looking to collaborate on bed
-- 📫 How to reach me dm me on dc
+- 📫 How to reach me dm me on Discord
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Im straight and i like girls